tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `zoomautosens B`

 Toggles whether mouse sensitivity should be automatically scaled to match the zoomed-in FOV relative to FOV.
-This overrides "zoomsens" if enabled. (default: 1)
+This overrides "zoomsens" if enabled. (default: 1).

 ### hudgun

+`hudgun N`

-`hudgun N`Sets hudguns either on (1) or off (0).
+Sets hudguns either on (1) or off (0).

 ### hudgunsway